earlye/kyrios/README.md

 * A fairly robust mechanism for removing packages.

+* Not written in python, because just setting up python to do anything non-trivial is ridiculously difficult.
+Ideally we'd have a single binary file you could run.

 Beyond that:

 * It would be nice to see a community form around this, where others